gbluma/literate/README.md

 # Formatting

 There are only two rules.
 First, normal text is considered a comment.
 Second, lines that start with ">" are considered code.
+But it works on any language.

 ~~~~
 This is a top level comment.